benjivm/slack-house/README.md

 Have fun!

-Pull requests suggestions are welcome.
+Pull requests and suggestions are welcome.